lucas-santoni/blog.geographer.fr/content/dawg-ctf-pwn.md

 /bin/bash: line 1: DawgCTF{L1k3_H0W_gr3a+_R_sp@c3s_Th0uGh_0mg}: command not found
 ```

-I'm not a Bash guy but from what I understand, the `<` allows to retrieve
+I'm not a Bash guy but from what I understand, the `<` allows to retrieve the
-the content of `flag.txt`.
+content of `flag.txt`.
 Then, the backticks introduce a subcommand.
-Thus
+Thus, Bash
-Bash tries to run a command that is our flag.
+tries to run a command that is our flag.

 ## Tom Nook the Capitalist Raccoon

 This is an Animal Crossing themed challenge.
 We can do some business with our
-good friend Tom Nook, trading tarantulas for leaves...
+good friend Tom Nook, trading tarantulas for bells...
 But the only thing that
 we really want to buy is the flag.
 Which costs 420000 bells.
 That is a lot.

 We will not be able to make that much money the legal way so let's be an
-averrage Animal Crossing player and cheat.
+average Animal Crossing player and cheat.

 Source code is not provided but we have the [compiled binary](https://github.com/toomanybananas/dawgctf-2020-writeups/raw/master/pwn/animal_crossing/animal_crossing).
 To be honest, I did not even have to reverse it as I found the bug just by
-playing with the remote.
+playing with the remote instance.
 The actual C source code is [available here](https://github.com/toomanybananas/dawgctf-2020-writeups/blob/master/pwn/animal_crossing/animal_crossing.c)
 if you want to make an extended study.

 The bug is as follows: